Justin Turner Player Props: Red Sox vs. Athletics

 Justin Turner At The Plate

-- Turner leads Boston with a slugging percentage of .474, fueled by 35 extra-base hits.
+- Turner leads Boston in slugging percentage (.474) thanks to 36 extra-base hits.

-- Among the qualifying batters in MLB action, he ranks 14th in batting average, 25th in on-base percentage, and 41st in slugging.
+- Among qualifying batters in baseball, his batting average ranks 15th, his on-base percentage ranks 27th, and he is 40th in the league in slugging.

-- Turner enters this game on a 12-game hitting streak.
-In his last games, he's hitting .353 with one homer.
+- Turner will look to extend his 13-game hitting streak.
+He's batting .333 with one homer in his last outings.

-- Turner has picked up an RBI in 42.2% of his games this season, with two or more RBI in 13.3% of his games.
-He has also plated three or more runs in three contests.
+- In 42.9% of his games this season, Turner has driven in at least one run.
+In 13 of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- In 45 of 90 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored in 46 of 91 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.